Articles<< back to all Articles

 - Assaulting a man who crossed a picket line during a strike.

-Ultimately, like most employment law cases, the outcome will depend on the facts at hand.
+Ultimately, like most employment and labour law cases, the outcome will depend on the facts at hand.
 If you need assistance in an employment law related matter please feel free to reach out to your contact within our Labour & Employment Law Team, or the author of this post.

 This post is meant to provide information only and is not intended to provide legal advice.
 Although every effort has been made to provide current and accurate information, changes to the law may cause the information in this post to be outdated.